 4. Utilise Machine Learning to find the best-fit talent screening

 Machine learning can complement automation capabilities across both strategic and non-strategic tasks.
 For instance, ML models deployed in screening situations should analyse the job description, decipher similarities in historic hiring patterns to build intelligent shortlists of the most relevant talent – based on the candidate data available.

 Additionally, the pandemic made interacting with chatbots powered by Machine Learning ubiquitous, even for groups historically resistant to using them.
 Organisations can capitalise on this behaviour shift by identifying areas where different users require the same information or documents or ask the same questions and automate the process.
-Automation + Chatbots and Machine Learning capabilities offers experience-driven solutions that improves candidate experience, drives impactful screening and opens up time for hiring teams to focus on more strategic tasks and/or reducing costs.
+Automation + Chatbots and Machine Learning capabilities offer experience-driven solutions that improve candidate experience, drive impactful screening, and open up time for hiring teams to focus on more strategic tasks and/or reducing costs.

 5. A renewed focus on internal mobility

 With cuts across hiring spend in many organisations, a possible solution involves considering leveraging the skills and talent you already have within your business.

 EVA’s Digital Employee Journey allows companies to build a database that maps existing capabilities within their organisations.
 Our process involves engaging employees to nurture meaningful relationships and utilising insights from employee behaviour to feed ML-powered predictions that drive employee career progression.
 This ensures companies can get the best from their existing talent pool without always looking to time-consuming and costly external recruitment.